Graduate Development Program Frequently asked questions

 For those who are offered positions, individual reasonable workplace adjustments are provided to enable participants to undertake their duties effectively and to perform at their full capability in the workplace.

-Q: What other development opportunities does the program offer?
+Q: What other learning and development opportunities does the program offer?

-The program offers many opportunities for graduates, which may include:
+The program offers many opportunities for graduates, which may include but is not limited to:

-• a guided tour of Parliament House in Canberra
+• a guided tour of Australian Parliament House in Canberra

-• a short-term placement in Services Australia centres to observe the work that directly benefits Australians
+• a short-term placement in Services Australia centres to observe the work that directly benefits Australians, including APS Surge Reserve work.

-Q: What are the compulsory elements of the program?
+Q: What are the core elements of the program?

 • complete 2 work placements (rotations)